 4. Structural temples are the ones built stone by stone, and not excavated out of a rock.
 The Shore Temple is an example of this type of construction.
 These mostly belong to the period of Narasimha Varman II.

 This rock cut scene depicts that moment when Krishna lifts the Govardhan mountain to protect the villagers from the storm raised by celestial king Indra.
 For explaining the panel better, I have divided it into four sections.
 On the furthermost right, Krishna, himself is shown supporting the mountain on his left palm.
-Close to him are love-struck gopika’s (female cowherd) standing and gazing at him in astonishment.
+Close to him are some love-struck gopika’s (female cowherds) standing and gazing at him in astonishment.

-To his right is Balarama, his brother, with his left hand resting on the shoulder of a cowherd.
+To Krishna’s right is Balarama, his elder brother.
+Balarama is standing with his left hand resting on the shoulder of a cowherd.
 To his right is a charming scene of a cowherd milking the cow.
 Behind Balarama, over his shoulder, you can see another representation of Krishna playing the flute with cows gathered around him.

 Panch Pandavas Cave